 Weight distribution in this new shaping also plays an important role.
 As does new optimisation of rig principles to match the changes in balance, and with the additional stability, a bigger, taller rig is possible for enhanced light wind performance, but not to excess as that would take away the gain made in stability.

 In this the mast has moved slightly aft, opening the foretriangle a little for more headsail control, so easing reduction and keeping heel angles low for same VMG.
 Assisting in this is a new increased stiffness in the structure.
 This comes from there being more carbon fibre now incorporated into this new yacht, all under the constant consultancy and survey of Lloyd’s Register.
-There are also options of integrated rooftop solar energy generation, and electric main-propulsion system.

 Of this new Contest 50CS, Arjen Conijn, third generation CEO of this family-owned shipyard and innovator, says, “While some semi-custom builders, striving for savings, are standardising their yachts more and more, we at Contest Yachts are different.
 And again in this new model launch we show that the best way to help owners set out on their own personal voyage is to deliver exactly what they want, individually.
 That’s what we do.
 We always have.
 We call it building dreams together.
 And the new Contest 50CS is another great example!”